Super Bowl 2020: Kickoff time, date, TV channel, location, how to watch

 How do I watch the 2020 Super Bowl?

 Super Bowl LIV will be televised on FOX and live streamed on the FOX Sports App.
-You can follow NBC Sports and Pro Football Talk for live coverage of the game.
+You can follow NBC Sports and Pro Football Talk for live coverage of the game and commercials.
+NBC Sports also has you covered for Super Bowl squares and snack ideas for your Super Bowl party.

 Who will play in Super Bowl LIV?